Best RV Vent Fan for 2024

 Rain Sensor

 The rain sensor will automatically close the RV vent fan when it detects moisture.
 This feature is available on some vent fan models that have an electric motor.
-Depending on the model and make of the RV vent fan, some rain sensors can be turned off to prevent the fan from closing in very humid conditions, for example.
+Depending on the model and make of the RV vent fan, some rain sensors can be turned off to prevent the fan from closing in very humid conditions, like when you’re taking a shower.

 Rain Cover/Shield